Every Gary Oldman Movie Ranked Worst To Best

 After famous composer Ludwig van Beethoven (Gary Oldman) passes away, his friend Anton Felix Schindler (Jeroen Krabbé) searches for the beneficiary of Beethoven's estate, since it has only been bequeathed to his "immortal beloved."
 The potential candidates include a former student, Giulietta Giucciardi (Valeria Golino), a former lover, Anna-Marie Erdödy (Isabella Rossellini), and his brother's widow, Johanna Reiss (Johanna ter Steege).

-Based on the classic 1897 horror novel, 1992's "Bram Stoker's Dracula" reinvigorates the story of the world's most famous vampire Dracula (Gary Oldman) as he pursues Mina Harker (Winona Ryder), the woman he believes to be the reincarnation of his deceased wife Elisabeta.
-After dispatching her husband Jonathan (Keanu Reeves), all that stands in his way are the combined forces of vampire hunters Abraham Van Helsing (Anthony Hopkins), Dr. Jack Seward (Richard E. Grant), Lord Arthur Holmwood (Cary Elwes), and Quincy P. Morris (Billy Campbell).
+Based on the classic 1897 horror novel, 1992's "Bram Stoker's Dracula" is among the best live-action movie versions of the story and reinvigorates the tale of the world's most famous vampire (Gary Oldman) as he pursues Mina Harker (Winona Ryder), the woman he believes to be the reincarnation of his deceased wife Elisabeta.
+After dispatching her husband Jonathan (Keanu Reeves), all that stands in his way are vampire hunters Abraham Van Helsing (Anthony Hopkins), Dr. Jack Seward (Richard E. Grant), Lord Arthur Holmwood (Cary Elwes), and Quincy P. Morris (Billy Campbell).

 "Bram Stoker's Dracula" features a truly legendary Gary Oldman performance based on a truly legendary character.